derekstavis/fish-neovim/README.md

 to use this plugin. `nvr` will be used to control the current instance of neovim from the shell.

-After you have `nvr` installed, go ahead and isntall this plugin:
+After you have `nvr` installed, go ahead and install this plugin:

 ```fish
 $ omf install neovim